reside-ic/acme-buddy/README.md

     automatically on renewal.
 - [mint / mint-dev](https://github.com/mrc-ide/mint-deploy/pull/1): `mint-deploy`
-    bash script creates the hdb-credentials file, then `docker-compose.yml` handles the acme_buddy container, the volume for the certificates and the mapping of that into the proxy container.
+    bash script creates the hdb-credentials file, then `docker-compose.yml` handles the acme-buddy container, the volume for the certificates and the mapping of that into the proxy container.

 ## Local usage